 4. Give Them a Booster Seat

 Just like children are less likely to get car sick if they can see out of the window, the same thing applies for many dogs.
 If you have a small dog who is too short to see out of the window, consider purchasing a booster seat for your dog.
-(I’ll be soon putting together a list of recommended booster seats for dogs.)

 As an alternative, some people allow their dog to sit on the front seat, so that they can see out even without a booster seat.
 However, as well as being illegal in some places, even if this isn’t illegal it puts your dog as serious risk of injury if the air bags go off, a possibility even following a minor rear-ender.

 5. Open Up a Window